Appendix A. Advanced Networking in Linux

 Using macvlan Interfaces

 The macvlan interface is sort of like the reverse of a VLAN interface, which we discussed in Chapter 3.
 VLAN interfaces allow a single physical interface to communicate in multiple VLANs (broadcast domains) simultaneously; you can think of this as a “many (networks) to one (physical interface)” arrangement.
 Contrast that to macvlan interfaces, which allow you to create multiple logical interfaces on a single broadcast domain—a “one (network) to many (logical interfaces)” arrangement.
-Each macvlan logical interface will have its own Media Access Control (MAC) address, ...
+Each macvlan logical interface will have its own Media Access Control (MAC) address, and will only be able ...

 Get Network Programmability and Automation now with the O’Reilly learning platform.